wp-plugins/thumbnail-grid/readme.txt

 == Description ==
-Version 5.2
+Version 5.3

-Donations for extended support are appreciated but never required!
+Donations for extended support are appreciated but are never required!

 This plugin gives you access to two simple shortcodes that display posts and bookmark thumbnails in a grid.
 The plugin uses the featured image thumbnail if one exists.
 If one does not exist, the title will be displayed instead.
 Use the category feature to ensure that all of the posts that you want to display in this manner have thumbnails.